 If you find yourself with sore muscles the day after an intense exercise, there are a number of things you can do.
 For instance, using a muscle roller and taking a hot bath will increase relaxation.
 Additionally, many individuals claim a hemp body oil massage is an effective post-workout recovery routine.

-Writing in a journal is therapeutic for many people.
-One practice that is especially good for health is keeping a gratitude journal.
+Writing in a gratitude journal is therapeutic for many people.
+One practice that is especially beneficial for health is keeping a gratitude journal.
 This is a place to write down what you are most grateful for, aiming for at least three things a day.

 Big or small doesn’t matter; it’s the practice that counts.
 Once you start documenting your gratitude, you’ll be surprised at how much there truly is to be grateful for!

 For some people, creating a daily to-do list is a practical, actionable part of their morning routine.
-Start by writing down everything you need to accomplish, followed by everything you’d like to accomplish.
+Start by daily goal setting.
+Write down everything you need to accomplish, followed by everything you’d like to accomplish.
 Prioritize goals and make sure it’s an achievable set of goals for the day, and just do your best!
 It’s not about how much you get done, but having a clear objective and a focus will help you make the most out of your day.

 You can incorporate herbs into your morning routine in a variety of ways.
 Steep a cup of herbal tea or add an herbal supplement to your diet.
 Even growing your own herbs can provide a sense of fulfillment, and gardening is good for the soul.
 You can also add fresh or dried herbs to the bathtub for an aromatic and soothing morning soak.
 Additionally, try adding CBD to your morning cup of coffee or tea.